 The Company is subject to tax audits from various tax authorities on an ongoing basis.
 As a result, from time to time, tax authorities may disagree with the positions and conclusions taken by the Company in its tax filings or legislation could be amended or interpretations of current legislation could change, any of which events could lead to reassessments.
-These reassessments could result in a material adverse effect on the Company's reputation, operations or financial condition or performance.

 The Company is subject to externally imposed capital requirements from the Office of the Superintendent of Financial Institutions ("OSFI"), the primary regulator of PC Bank.
 PC Bank's capital management objectives are to maintain a consistently strong capital position while considering the economic risks generated by its credit card receivables portfolio and to meet all regulatory capital requirements as defined by OSFI.
 PC Bank uses Basel III as its regulatory capital management framework which includes a common equity Tier 1 capital ratio of 4.5%, a Tier 1 capital ratio of 6.0% and a total capital ratio of 8%.
 In addition to the regulatory capital ratios requirement, PC Bank is subject to the Basel III Leverage ratio and OSFI's Guideline on Liquidity Adequacy Requirements ("LARs").
 The LARs guideline establishes standards based on the Basel III framework.
 PC Bank would be assessed fines and other penalties for non-compliance with these and other regulations.
-In addition, failure by PC Bank to comply, understand, acknowledge and effectively respond to applicable regulators could result in regulatory intervention and reputational damages.
+In addition, failure by PC Bank to comply, understand, acknowledge and effectively respond to applicable regulations could result in regulatory intervention and reputational damages.